ChristianSassine/mobile-scrabble/README.md

 The mobile client of an interactive online multiplayer Scrabble student project.
 The client supports **user accounts**, **recaptcha**, **profile pictures**, **dark/light themes with os integration**, **private and public game matchs**, **chat channels** and many more features.

 ⚠️**Attention**: as this is a student project, some of the servers like the server that stores profile pictures has been taken down.
-As such some features, like profile pictures might not work.
+As such, some features like profile pictures might not work.
 If creating an account doesn't work, you can use the user **mobileUser** with **helloWorld** as password.

 ## Getting Started